Barbara Rae: Style

 The Royal Academy of Arts' magazine RA has described Rae's works as "intense colour bursts that evoke dramatic landscapes but remain resolutely abstract", "distil[ling] the colour, light and forms of nature into dazzling visions".
 Rather than mixing paints on a palette, Rae applies unmixed acrylic paints to the canvas itself and then pours fluid over them to blend them.
 The bright colors of her paintings and prints diverge from the typical colors of Scottish art.
 Rae has said that she does not regard herself as a Scottish artist, though her "relationship with the landscape and history of the west coast of Scotland" has inspired much of her art.

-Subject matter for her prints tend to the socio-political, her main interest in whatever has been shaped by the hand of man or woman, and weathered by age: an old Irish farmhouse, a door or fence gate, an ancient standing stone, a terrace of vines.

 Rae's travel has greatly influenced her art.
 Beginning in the 1960s, Rae travelled extensively in Spain, Ireland, France, and the southwest United States.
 These travels "generated a body of work which indicated a deep interest in the history as well as the aesthetics of landscape".
 Rae has said of her approach to her subjects, "I'm not interested in topographical detail.
 I need to be able to immerse myself in the culture of a place to create art."